FaezehShakouri/bert4regression/write_up.md

-## Approach: Text Regression Using Transformers
+## Approach: Text Regression Using Transformers With One Line Summary of Projects

 Our approach is a middle ground between agent-based methods and traditional feature-based approaches.
 We utilized text regression with transformers to analyze Git project logs and predict funding amounts.